DataDog/documentation/content/en/tracing/setup_overview/setup/nodejs.md

 2. Import and initialize the tracer either in code or via command line arguments.
 The Node.js tracing library needs to be imported and initialized **before** any other module.

-   Once you have completed setup, if you are not receiving complete traces, including missing url routes for web requests, disconnected or missing spans, **confirm step 2 has been correctly done**.
+   Once you have completed setup, if you are not receiving complete traces, including missing URL routes for web requests, or disconnected or missing spans, **confirm step 2 has been correctly done**.
 The tracing library being initialized first is necessary for the tracer to properly patch all of the required libraries for automatic instrumentation.

-   When using a transpiler such as `TypeScript`, `webpack`, `babel` or others, import and initialize the tracer library in an external file and then import that file as a whole when building your application.
+   When using a transpiler such as TypeScript, Webpack, Babel, or others, import and initialize the tracer library in an external file and then import that file as a whole when building your application.

 3. [Configure the Datadog Agent for APM](#configure-the-datadog-agent-for-apm)

-4. Add any desired [configuration](#configuration) to the tracer, such as `service`, `env` and `version` for [Unified Service Tagging][2].
+4. Add any desired [configuration](#configuration) to the tracer, such as `service`, `env`, and `version` for [Unified Service Tagging][2].

 ### Adding the tracer in code